 So you’ve just hit rock bottom.
 If this is your first time, this article is for you.
 I want to give you 12 simple tips on how to get out of rock bottom so you can feel a wee bit more hopeful moving forward in life.

 Before we get into it, you’re probably wondering what makes me the expert on talking about rock bottom.
-Well, I’ve hit it 4 times and I’m still standing.
+Well, I’ve hit it four times, and I’m still standing.
 So it’s suffice to say, I have a bit of experience in this topic.

 (this post may contain affiliate links so if you make a purchase I may make a small commission-affiliate disclosure here)

-The second, third and fourth time were all related to my online business and I knew exactly what was happening.
+The second, third, and fourth times were all related to my online business, and I knew exactly what was happening.
 I had hit rock bottom.

 So what is rock bottom?